ahnpj/soc-analyst-portfolio/labs/log-analysis/Lab01-python-log-parsing-and-security-analysis/Lab01-python-log-parsing-and-security-analysis.md

 Simulate web attack enumeration (404 spikes, admin path scans) and write a Python parser to detect suspicious IPs.

 ## Creating the Apache Log

+I started with a small Apache web server log.
+My goal was to see how attackers probe web servers for weak points by hitting URLs like /wp-login.php or /phpmyadmin.
+To simulate this, I created my own short log file containing a mix of normal and suspicious requests.

 ```bash
 cat << 'EOF' > apache_access.log
 127.0.0.1 - - [20/Nov/2025:10:00:00 +0000] "GET /index.html HTTP/1.1" 200 512 "-" "Mozilla/5.0"